SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Okta Admin App Access Attempt Failed

- Detects failed acccess attempts to the Okta admin app.
+ Detects failed access attempts to the Okta admin app.
 This is where policies are set, users are managed, and apps are controlled.

 ## Okta Admin App Accessed

- Detects acccess to the Okta admin app.
+ Detects access to the Okta admin app.
 This is where policies are set, users are managed, and apps are controlled.
 The match list Okta_Admins should be populated with users authorized to access the Okta admin app.

 ## Okta Administrator Access Granted